-The PAE along with a knowledgeable IA must inspect all isolations related to the LTV and verify that the isolations are in place.
+The PAE, along with a knowledgeable IA must inspect all isolations related to the LTV and verify that the isolations are in place.

-At the energy isolation point, or lock box, the oncoming PAE must apply his or her lock first, and then the off-going PAE may remove his or her lock.
+At the energy isolation point, or lock box, the oncoming PAE must apply his or her lock first, and then the offgoing PAE may remove his or her lock.

-In the case of a group lockout with a lockbox, Energy Control locks may be left in placed but it is necessary to re-sticker the tags with the new PAE listed, unless doing so creates a greater hazard to access; i.e.- energized area or at height.
+In the case of a group lockout with a lockbox, Energy Control locks may be left in placed but it is necessary to re-sticker the tags with the new PAE listed, unless doing so creates a greater hazard to access, i.e.- energized area or at height.
 If the PAE is not comfortable accepting ownership of locks or isolation points that they cannot access, they can refuse to take over the LTV as the new PAE.

-Should a lockout need to be transferred due to the PAE not being present, any IA may function as the PAE for the purposes of approving the transfer of the lockout to a new PAE by using the following rules:
+Should a lockout need to be transferred due to the PAE not being present, any IA may function and sign as the PAE for the purposes of the transfer of the lockout to a new PAE by using the following rules:

-- The IA must work in conjunction with original PAE's supervisor and make up to 3 attempts to reach original PAE via phone.
-It is the responsibility of both the supervisor and the IA to inform original PAE of the change of state upon return to work. - If the original IA is the on-coming PAE, then a second IA must approve the lockout. - If the original PAE is expected to return before the equipment is returned to service the original PAE lock may remain until said PAE returns to work. - If original PAE is not expected to return before equipment is restored follow NHMFL standard lock cutting procedure form.
+- The IA must inform the PAE of the change of state of the LTV.
+It is the responsibility of both the supervisor and the IA to inform the original PAE of the change of state upon return to work. - If the original IA is the on-coming PAE, then a second IA must approve the lockout. - If the original PAE is expected to return before the equipment is returned to service the original PAE lock may remain until said PAE returns to work. - If original PAE is not expected to return before equipment is restored follow NHMFL standard lock cutting procedure form.